MelonKony/millmint/site/factbook/world/vekllei/old._index copy.md

 Read more: <span class="smallicon">⏳</span> *[Timeline](/timeline/)*
 {{</note>}}

-Many Commonwealth republics have been inhabited for thousands of years, and have cultures and traditions that encompass many unique languages and faiths.
-There is a strong collision of old and new everywhere in the country.
-On many islands, ancient bloodlines and traditions have been displaced by colonial enterprise or postwar migration.
+Many Commonwealth republics have been inhabited for thousands of years, and have strong cultures and traditions that encompass many unique languages and faiths.
+The Kalina Isles and {{<link/oslola>}} have archaeological evidence indicating settlement since at least 3000BC, and much of Oslolan and Kalan history has been recorded through poetry and [Sagas](/sagas/).

-In many ways, the story of Vekllei is a story of slavery and subjugation.
-All of its republics were once European colonies, and most were transformed by chattel slavery.
-In many republics, indigenous populations were enslaved or murdered.
-Such is the basic tension in the heart of the country -- a direct successor to cultures with thousands of years of history, but profoundly influenced by colonial enterprise and the modern world.

-The federal system of the country has precedence in the Oslolan Commonwealths that existed sporadically between 700 AD and 1600 AD.
-For this reason, Vekllei is sometimes referred to as the "4th Commonwealth," a phrase that draws a direct connection between Vekllei and the Oslolan Commonwealths.[^4th]
+The Commonwealth of Oceans has precedence in the Oslolan Commonwealths that existed sporadically between 700 AD and 1600 AD.
+For this reason, the Vekllei Commonwealth is sometimes referred to as the "4th Commonwealth," a phrase that draws a direct connection between Vekllei and the Oslolan Commonwealths.[^4th]

-The Oslolan North Sea Empire forms an important part of the country's hsitory, as its historic centre of population and industry.
-Many early Atlantic federalists were Oslolan, and in many ways the genesis of the federal republic originates there.
-To this day, {{<link/oslola>}} remains the most developed Vekllei republic, and dwarfs the others in size and industry.
-Federal principles have decentralised much of Vekllei administration, but most of its industry remains in {{<link/oslola>}} and {{<link/kairi>}}.

-Common history of Vekllei as a state begins in 1710 AD, when the North Sea Empire comprising {{<link/oslola>}} and {{<link/kala>}} capitulated to the Kingdom of Great Britain and became subjects the British Empire.
+Common history of the republics begins in 1710 AD, when {{<link/oslola>}} and {{<link/kala>}} capitulated to the Kingdom of Great Britain and became subjects the British Empire.
 In 1836, the British colonies in the Atlantic were reincorporated as the British Atlantic Territories.
 This colony was granted autonomy in 1838 and achieved dominion status in 1926, and lay the groundwork for Oslolan independence in 1935.

 After the Second World War, the Oslolan Republic struggled through a series of crises that culminated in the fall of government and the establishment of the Atlantic Council in 1963, which severed ties with the UK.
 Rising territorial ambitions and erratic council rule saw relations strained and culminated in the Oslolan Civil War in 1992 and the exchange of nuclear weapons with the UK in 1995.

-Oslolan territories, including {{<link/kala>}}, {{<link/demon>}} and {{<link/helvasia>}} were occupied between 1995 and 2017.
-Independence was granted in 2015, in which occupied territories ceded local rule to a union called the Atlantic Commonwealth.
+Oslolan territories, including Kala and Demon, were occupied between 1995 and 2017.
+Independence was granted in 2015, in which occupied territories ceded local rule to a union called the Vekllei Commonwealth.
 This Commonwealth is the foundation of modern Vekllei.

-The accession of other republics occurred between 2020 and 2040, and continues to this day in a process known as [federalisation](/federalisation/).
-Rather than individual islands, these accessions involved sovereign island-groups like the West Indies Federation, the Azores and Cabo Verde which were then decentralised by the Commonwealth.
-There are 78 constituent republics in Vekllei today.
+Other member-states,[^member-states] including Kalina and former Atlantic Portuguese territories, joined beteen 2020 and 2040.

 ## State

-{{<note>}}
+{{<note panel>}}
 Vekllei contains a lot of ideas colliding with each other, which break into fragments and fuse to create new elements.
 This is a result of its similarly chaotic history, uniting a patchwork of republics that have been subjugated by other powers over time.
 These elements have evolved to become a new kind of nation-state, unique in the world and history.
 {{</note>}}

-The Commonwealth is a union of Atlantic and Caribbean islands which, freed from colonial rule, have established a federal system to share common burdens and improve the lives of their oceangoing peoples.
-It is a constitutional, federal country comprising 78 republics which share political features established by the [Council of Roses](/rose-council/).
-These principles are enshrined in their [Civil Rights](/rights/).
+The Commonwealth is foremostly a union of Atlantic and Caribbean islands which, freed from colonial rule, have established a federal system to share common burdens and improve the lives of their oceangoing peoples.

+Vekllei is a constitutional, federated country including [eight individual commonwealths](/constituents/) which share political features established by the [Council of Roses](/rose-council/).

-Vekllei has a unique kind of federalism, with republics and territories orbiting central Commonwealth control at different distances.
-A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called {{<link/oceans-community>}}.
+It has a unique kind of federalism, with republics and territories orbiting central Commonwealth control at different distances.
+A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called the {{<link/oceans-community>}}.

-Although a country of unparalleled geographic and cultural diversity, Vekllei administration is [strongly standardised](/bulletin/standardisation/) and the state functions as a single, contiguous country.
-Its constituent republics have large degrees of autonomy, but are unilaterally governed by the federal government as an intact state.
+Although regionally and culturally diverse, Commonwealth government is centralised and the state functions as a single country.
+These republics have large degrees of autonomy, but are unilaterally governed by the central Commonwealth government as an intact state.

+"Vekllei" is the phrase for the culture and ideology of the Commonwealth state, and is used interchangeably to refer to the country.

 ### Territories